smax-postgres

 Staging / advanced installation

-By default, make install will install the smax-postgress executable to /usr/bin, configuration under /etc/, systemd service unit under /etc/systemd/system, and documentation under /usr/share/doc/smax-postgres/.
+By default, make install will install the smax-postgress executable to /usr/bin, configuration under /etc/, SystemD service unit under /etc/systemd/system, and documentation under /usr/share/doc/smax-postgres/.
 Instead of /usr, you may want to install into another destination, such as /opt/ or /usr/local.
 You can do that by setting the DESTDIR environment prior to make install, e.g.:

 $ export DESTDIR="/opt"